dokkev/obsidian-valut/Reinforcement Learning/Humanoid Locomotion Using RL.md

 - Vision included hierarchical structure
 - RL based low level controller
 ### Sim-to-Real
-Due to simulation and reality gap,
+Due to simulation and reality gap, learned controlled may not perform well in the real robot.
+To mitigate these issues:
+- System identification